11 ways to enjoy the great outdoors in #FranklinTN!

 My favorite (free) activity to do around town when the weather turns is to visit our local parks.

-Take the kids to play at Pinkerton, go for a run at Bowie Nature Park, or enjoy Free Hike Day on April 28 at Owl’s Hill Nature Sanctuary.
+Take the kids to play at Pinkerton, go for a run at Bowie Nature Park, or enjoy Owl’s Hill Nature Sanctuary.

 Arrington Vineyards